 Linear interpolation will be used to determine the percent of the shares subject to the award that will be earned and vest between each threshold.
-The Company's relative total stockholder return as of January 31, 2022 exceeded the 10th percentile, and in accordance with applicable SEC rules, the number of shares reported in this table assumes achievement of the performance goal at target, or 100%.
+The Company's relative total stockholder return as of January 31, 2023 exceeded the 10th percentile, and in accordance with applicable SEC rules, the number of shares reported in this table assumes achievement of the performance goal at target, or 100%.

-(8) The performance-based vesting restricted stock awards granted in 2021 vest based on relative total stockholder return compared to the stock price of the constituents of the Russell 2000 index, as follows:
+The performance-based vesting restricted stock units granted in 2022 vest based on relative total stockholder return compared to the (8) stock price of the constituents of the Russell 2000 index, as follows: